-Life in the Polish city of Bydgoszcz flows along the river Brda, which runs right through the centre.
-Yet by the end of the Cold War the riverbanks were run down and dangerous, and sewage outlets and factory waste discharge polluted its flow.
-But as Eastern Europe began to open up in the 1990s, so did the chance to revitalise the city’s lifeblood.
+It wasn’t always this way.
+By the end of the Cold War, the riverbanks were run down and dangerous, and sewage outlets and factory waste discharge polluted its flow.
+But as Poland began to open up in the 1990s, so did the chance to revitalise the city’s lifeblood.